elliebartling/astro-blog/src/content/blog/Developing X-Ray Vision as a Designer.md

 ---
-title: 'Developing "X-Ray" vision as a Designer'
+title: Developing "X-Ray" vision as a Designer
 created: 2023-09-09
 modified: 2024-07-01
-projects:
-people:
-tags: [quick-note]
+tags:
+  - chess
+  - career
+aliases:
-aliases: ['Developing "X-Ray" vision as a Designer', 202406272027 Developing X-Ray Vision as a Designer, Developing “X-Ray” vision as a Designer, Note]
+  - Developing "X-Ray" vision as a Designer
+  - 202406272027 Developing X-Ray Vision as a Designer
-day: 2024-06-27
-project:
+  - Developing “X-Ray” vision as a Designer
+  - Note
 ---

 # Developing "X-Ray" vision as a Designer